TAP-GGC/ProjectPythonVR/README.md

   - Women in Technology JAVA Bootcamp, Friday, May 13th

 ## Similar Projects
-If you're interested in more projects that use V
+If you're interested in more projects that use VR you should check out projects like [Virtual Warriors](https://github.com/TAP-GGC/VirtualWarriors)

 ## Technology
   The technology we are using is Virtual Reality.
 Virtual Reality is a computer generated 3D environment that people can interact with in real life space using special equipment, usually a headset and two controllers, one for each hand.
 Unity is a game development engine that anyone can use for free, and creators can develop for many platforms uncluding VR.